weilingx46/workshop-sassy-hugo/README.md

 │   └── post-2.jpg
 ```

-Then you can simply include them any of your Markdown files:
+Then you can simply include them in any of your Markdown files:

 ```
 ![image](/post-1.jpg)